 Another problem to consider occurred when we would try to classify startups into certain industries.
 It may be the case that a given startup may be best described using multiple industries.
 For example, a startup might be revolutionizing the Education sector using Artificial Intelligence.
-We can’t simply just tag them to one exclusive category, but instead need to consider multi-label categories, Education and Artificial Intelligence.
+We can’t merely just tag them to one exclusive tag, but instead need to consider multi-label tags, Education and Artificial Intelligence.

 Enter MonkeyLearn, tackling industry classification gaps in our source data.

 For most companies, we already have a text description of their activities in our source data which usually makes it clear what industry the business is in.
-If we do not have a description it can usually be obtained with relative ease using the API of Clearbit or FullContact.
+If we do not have a description, it can generally be obtained with relative ease using the API of Clearbit or FullContact.

 For source data where no industry is given, we can make use of that description, and automatically classify that company into the corresponding industries using MonkeyLearn.
-The aim is to essentially replace our manual google search.
+The aim is to replace our manual google search essentially.

 To get started, we built and trained a text classifier on MonkeyLearn with the tens of thousands of industry-company descriptions pairs we already had in our database.
 We were now ready to test it:

 Now we were solving the data gap problem by automatically classifying those ‘orphan’ descriptions with our classifier.